-A popular pub crawl theme is pub golf where pre-allocated drinks are assigned to a drinking establishment with a par score for number of sips/gulps to finish the drink.
-For example a shot of moonshine could be a par 1 meaning down in one or a pint of craft beer a par 5, meaning 5 actions to finish.
-Scores are often kept for this and a prize for winner or forfeit for the loser.
+A popular pub crawl theme is pub golf where pre-allocated drinks are assigned to a drinking establishment with a par score for the number of sips/gulps to finish the drink.
+For example, a shot of moonshine could be a par 1 meaning down in one or a pint of craft beer a par 5, meaning 5 actions to finish.
+Scores are often kept for this and a prize for the winner or forfeit for the loser.

 This is just for fun and please be drink aware and stay within your limits.
 Organisers can pre-agree handicaps for the sensible and not regular drinkers.
 Drink Aware is a good site for advice on your drinking habits and learn how much is sensible for you to consume. https://www.drinkaware.co.uk/

 The following pubs can be included in a crawl in Hardwicke, Quedgeley and Kingsway in any particular order.

 A canalside pub in Hardwicke just off the Stagecoach 12 route, open all day from midday for drinks and food served until 3 pm Monday-Thursday and all-day Friday to Sunday.
 The Pilot is dog friendly and has a good range off drinks.
 My favourites are Amstel lager, Thatchers Gold cider or a glass of Chardonnay.

 The pilot has a nice garden to sit out in the summer and has a vibrant atmosphere in the evenings but to some seen a cliquey.
 About The Pilot…